Abstract

-Results: Internal consistency was found to be high between ECAS-K test items with Cronbach’s alpha of 0.87.
-Significant differences were noted between ALS patients and controls in language, fluency, and memory functions (p < 0.05).
-Abnormal performance was noted in 39.4% of patients on the ECAS total score, and 66.6% of patients showed behavioral changes across at least one domain.
-Significant correlations were observed between the ECAS-K and other cognitive screens (MoCA and FAB, correlation efficient of 0.69 and 0.55, respectively, p < 0.01).
+Results: Internal consistency among the ECAS-K test items was found to be high, with a Cronbach’s alpha of 0.87.
+Significant differences were found between patients with ALS and the controls in language, fluency, and memory functions (p<0.05).
+Abnormal performance based on the ECAS total score was noted in 39.4% of patients, and 66.6% presented behavioral changes in at least one domain.
+Significant correlations were observed between the scores of the ECAS-K and those of other cognitive screening tools (MoCA and FAB, with correlation coefficients of 0.69 and 0.55, respectively; p<0.01).

-Results: Internal consistency was found to be high between ECAS-K test items with Cronbach’s alpha of 0.87.
-Significant differences were noted between ALS patients and controls in language, fluency, and memory functions (p < 0.05).
-Abnormal performance was noted in 39.4% of patients on the ECAS total score, and 66.6% of patients showed behavioral changes across at least one domain.
-Significant correlations were observed between the ECAS-K and other cognitive screens (MoCA and FAB, correlation efficient of 0.69 and 0.55, respectively, p < 0.01).
+Results: Internal consistency among the ECAS-K test items was found to be high, with a Cronbach’s alpha of 0.87.
+Significant differences were found between patients with ALS and the controls in language, fluency, and memory functions (p<0.05).
+Abnormal performance based on the ECAS total score was noted in 39.4% of patients, and 66.6% presented behavioral changes in at least one domain.
+Significant correlations were observed between the scores of the ECAS-K and those of other cognitive screening tools (MoCA and FAB, with correlation coefficients of 0.69 and 0.55, respectively; p<0.01).

 Original language | English |